isomerpages/moe-zhenghuasec/_parents/Parent Support Group.md

 How to Join?

 Through active participation in the PSG, you will gain support from other parents in your parenting journey.
-If you are interested to sign up as a parent-volunteer, or participate in the upcoming activities organized by the PSG, you can submit your interest through our online registration form at&nbsp;[https://go.gov.sg/zsspsg2021registration](https://go.gov.sg/zsspsg2021registration).
+If you are interested to sign up as a parent-volunteer, or participate in the upcoming activities organized by the PSG, you can submit your interest through our online registration form at [https://go.gov.sg/zsspsgregistration](https://go.gov.sg/zsspsgregistration)